-Welsh classical soprano ELLEN WILLIAMS is set to release a new collection of inspiring songs from the movies.
-Cinema will include three brand-new classical arrangements of ‘You’ll Be in My Heart’ from Tarzan, ‘Now We are Free’ from Gladiator and ‘No Time to Die’ from No Time to Die alongside three recent singles ‘Danny Boy’ from Memphis Belle, ‘May It Be’ from The Lord of the Rings and ‘Cinema Paradiso’ from Cinema Paradiso.
+Welsh classical soprano ELLEN WILLIAMS has today released a new CD collection of inspiring songs from the movies.
+Cinema includes three brand-new classical arrangements of ‘You’ll Be in My Heart’ from Tarzan, ‘Now We are Free’ from Gladiator and ‘No Time to Die’ from No Time to Die alongside three recent singles ‘Danny Boy’ from Memphis Belle, ‘May It Be’ from The Lord of the Rings and ‘Cinema Paradiso’ from Cinema Paradiso.

 For ‘Now We Are Free’, Ellen released an extraordinarily beautiful music video, showcasing some of Wales’ breath-taking coastline.